RedHatProductSecurity/trestle-demo/docs/getting_started.md

 # What You Will Learn

-- Repository Creation
+- How to Set up the Repository
-- Repository Configuration
+- Instruction for Content Editing
-- Editing
+- GitHub Actions Workflows
-- Available Workflows and Triggering
+- Reporting Workflows

 ## Tools Required